-The following commands are available under "Recent Calls".
+The following commands are available under "Recent Calls":

+Incoming Calls

-- Incoming Calls Speak this command to list the last five incoming calls to the vehicle.
+Speak this command to list the last 20 incoming calls to the vehicle.
 If the call is from an entry in the phonebook, the name will be displayed.
 Otherwise, the phone number of the incoming call will be displayed.
-Say "Dial" to call the number or "Send Text" to send a text message to that number.
-Say "Next Entry" or "Previous Entry" to move through the list of in- - Missed Calls Speak this command to list the last five missed calls to the vehicle.
-If the call is from an entry in the phonebook, the name will be displayed.
-Otherwise, the phone number of the missed call will be displayed.

-Sav "Dial" to call the number or "Send Text" to send a text message to that number.
-Say "Next Entry" or "Previous Entry" to move through the list of missed calls.
+When prompted, speak or touch the item number on the screen to place the call.
+Select the "Next" key to move through the list of incoming calls.

+Outgoing Calls

-- Outgoing Calls - Speak this command to list the last five outgoing calls from the vehicle.
-If the call was to an entry in the phonebook. the name will be displayed.
-Otherwise. the phone number of the outgoing call will be displayed. - Say "Dial" to call the number or "Send Text" to send a text message to that number.
-Say "Next Entry" or "Previous Entry" to move through the list of outgoing calls. - Redial Speak this command to call the last number dialed - Call Back Speak this command to call the number of the last incoming call to the vehicle
+Speak this command to list the last 20 outgoing calls from the vehicle.
+If the call was to an entry in the phonebook, the name will be displayed.
+Otherwise, the phone number of the outgoing call will be displayed.

+When prompted, speak or touch the item number on the screen to place the call.
+Select the "Next" key to move through the list of outgoing calls.